JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 &nbsp;

+Not developed anymore due to having moved on to X-Plane 12.

+&nbsp;

 **As of March 4th, 2022, the tool is now called "Enhanced Cloud-/Skyscapes Controller" and supports both Enhanced Cloudscapes and Enhanced Skyscapes.**

 **Preset files must be renamed to `ECSC_[Yourpresetname].cfg` (instead of `EC_[Yourpresetname].cfg`; see included example files) and now support storing values for both EC and ES.**